brookecarson/MAP-it/README.md

 ## Install Directions

 1. Download the zip folder "MAP-it-sp.zip" found in Production/Web Programming directories
-2. Unzip the folder and place folder into root of project structure
+2. Unzip the folder and place "MAP-it-sp" into root of project structure
 3.

 ## Project Background